Experience Warsaw & Krakow

 - Professional English speaking tour manager & executive coach transfers

 - 4 nights at the 4* Golden Tulip Centre in Krakow with breakfast included

 - 3 nights at the 4* Novotel Centrum in Warsaw with breakfast included

-- Full day guided tour of Poland’s capital city, Warsaw, including the Royal Way, Royal Baths Park, Wilanów Palace and the Poster Museum
+- Full day guided tour of Poland’s capital city, Warsaw, including the Royal Castle and a tour of the Warsaw Uprising Museum

 - Free time for sightseeing, shopping and relaxing